wieluk/psychopy_linux_installer/README.md

 This script facilitates the installation of [PsychoPy](https://www.psychopy.org/) on various Linux distributions, including:

-- Ubuntu 24.04, 22.04, 20.04, (18.04)
+- Ubuntu 24.04, 22.04, 20.04, 18.04
 - Pop!_OS 22.04
-- Debian 12, (11)
+- Debian 12, 11
 - Fedora 39
 - Rocky Linux 9
-- (CentOS 9)
+- CentOS 9

 Additional distributions may be working.

-**Note:**
-Ubuntu 18.04, Debian 11, and CentOS 9 are not compatible with the latest PsychoPy version due to issues with installing PyQt6.
-For these systems, use PsychoPy version 2023.2.3 or earlier.
-Alternatively, you can attempt to resolve the dependency errors manually (and please share any solutions you find).

 ## Important Information

 - PsychoPy is compatible with Python versions 3.8, 3.9, and 3.10.
+PsychoPy seems to be moving towards Python3.10.
-- The specified/default(3.8.16) Python version is installed as `altinstall` if not present.
+- The specified/default(3.10.14) Python version is installed as `altinstall` if not present.
 - A directory is created in the specified directory (default: `$HOME`):
   `{install_dir}/psychopy_${PSYCHOPY_VERSION}_py_${PYTHON_VERSION}`.
 - The script first attempts to download a pre-packaged Python .tar.gz file from [Nextcloud](https://cloud.uni-graz.at/s/o4tnQgN6gjDs3CK).
 If a suitable version isn't found, it will download from python.org and build it from source.